Coarse cohomology theories: Coarse ordinary cohomology

 satisfying

 Since $\HAX$ is coarsely invariant by Lemma \ref{oirejgoigergergerg} we {get} the equivalence

 It implies $\HAX(X)\simeq 0$. \end{proof}

-{We have thus verified all four axioms for coarse cohomology theories and hence finished the proof of Theorem \ref{iergerg}.}
+We have thus verified all four axioms for coarse cohomology theories and hence finished the proof of Theorem \ref{iergerg}.

-{In the remaining part of this section we will verify that $\HAX$ is a strong coarse cohomology theory {that satisfies additivity,} compare our definition to the original one of Roe \cite{roe_coarse_cohomology}, and finally describe a natural pairing with coarse homology.}
+In the remaining part of this section we will verify that $\HAX$ is a strong coarse cohomology theory that satisfies additivity, {and in the following section} we compare our definition to the original one of Roe \cite{roe_coarse_cohomology} and describe a natural pairing with coarse homology.

 \begin{lem} $\HAX$ is strong. \end{lem}